jentery/mdia200v4/worksheet4.md

 ## When to Submit It

 A response to Worksheet 4 is due by 10am on Thursday, April 3rd, but there is a 24-hour grace period.
 I will deduct five points for every business day I receive Worksheet 4 after 10am on Friday, April 4th.
-I will close the submission portal for Worksheet 4 at 10am on Thursday, April 17th and cannot accept any submissions after the portal is closed.
+I will close the submission portal at 10am on Monday, April 14th and cannot accept any submissions after the portal is closed.
 I will not accept any submissions by email.